invenhost/inventree-zapier/README.md

 **The server will restart if you enable the plugin**

 3. Migrate
-Access your instances python enviroment and run
+Access your instances python environment and run

 ```bash
 inv migrate